DIY Repairing Torn Drywall Paper

-Ignore any ridges left between the strokes by the edges of the knife blade, these will be removed after the mud has dried.
+Ignore any ridges left between the blade edge, these will be removed after the mud has dried.
 Around the perimeter of the patch, skim the mud as thin as possible to help blend it into the surrounding wall.
 Let the mud set for about 30 minutes or until it has hardened.

 When the mud is dry, scrape off any ridges using the joint knife to cut them off with upward strokes.
 If necessary, use medium grit sandpaper to lightly sand the whole patch to smooth out any other bumps or protrusions.
 At the edges of the patch, sand to feather it with the surrounding surface.